 307-721-9243 EXT.
 102

 Josh joined Wyoming Humanities in 2014 and was promoted to Assistant Director in 2016.
 Josh was an award-winning chef until he changed paths to finish his BA in English from the University of Wyoming where he was the editor-in-chief for the Owen Wister Review, the school’s literary journal.
 Under his direction, the review won the prestigious Associated Collegiate Press (ACP) Magazine Pacemaker Award for the first time in its 30+ year history and then won it again the following year.
 He has worked as a nightly newspaper editor, restaurant consultant, and has extensive technology, graphic design, copy editing, and management experience.
-He has also consulted on websites, social media, and graphic design for businesses here and in Colorado and is finishing a MS in Applied Business Theory and Project Management.
+He has also consulted on websites, social media, and graphic design for businesses here and in Colorado and has a MS in Project Management.

 307-721-9243 EXT.
 103